VariantSync/Vatras/README.md

 ## Project Structure

-The semantic domain of all languages is defined in `src/SemanticDomain.agda`.
-Relations between languages and translations are formalized in `src/Translation/Translation.lagda.md`.
-All languages are formalized within the `src/Lang` subdirectory.
+The semantic domain of all languages is defined in [src/SemanticDomain.agda](src/SemanticDomain.agda).
+Variability languages, configuration languages, semantics, as well as relations between languages and translations are formalized in [src/Translation/Translation.lagda.md](src/Translation/Translation.lagda.md) (I plan to later modularize this later into _definitions of language kinds_, _definitions of language relations_, and _definitions of translations and their properties_).
+All languages are formalized within the [src/Lang](src/Lang) subdirectory.
 Every language has its own file.
-Translations and theorems on relations between two such concrete languages are defined in the `src/Translation` directory.
+Translations and theorems on relations between two such concrete languages are defined in the [src/Translation](src/Translation) directory.
+Completeness and incompleteness are formalized in [src/Lang/Completeness.lagda.md](src/Lang/Completeness.lagda.md).

 ## (A bit outdated) Roadmap